 By Melissa Kipe

-Now chocolate syrup is quite simple to make, but in our fast-paced world, it’s easy to grab some off the shelf while you are at the store.
+Learning how to make chocolate syrup is quite simple, but in our fast-paced world, it’s easy to grab some off the shelf while you are at the store.
 But, like homemade vanilla extract, homemade is so much better.
 And, if you make it, you know exactly what is in there and the flavor options are almost limitless.

 The first time someone made me homemade chocolate syrup I felt excited and loved.
 I mean, who wouldn’t want to drizzle that gooey deliciousness on a colorless bowl of plain vanilla ice-cream?